Skip to content

 What is Trans Day of Remembrance?

 Trans Day of Remembrance occurs every year on November 20, after the last day of Trans Awareness Week.
-In contrast with the celebration of pride, the morning teas, and the excited conversations of Trans Awareness Week, Trans Day of Remembrance is a solemn occasion.
+In contrast with the celebration of pride, and the excited conversations of Trans Awareness Week, Trans Day of Remembrance is a solemn occasion.

-It’s a day in which the whole community honours and remembers those who have lost their lives to transphobic violence, and discrimination.
+It’s a day in which the whole community (including friends, families, and loved ones of trans folk, and allies) honours and remembers those who have lost their lives to transphobic violence, and discrimination.
 It’s a chance to remember those who blazed trails before us, to whom we owe a debt of gratitude.

 Why do we observe Trans Day of Remembrance?